 Humanitarian agencies may not have the capacity to employ full time personnel with all required certifications, but third-party logistics companies often can and do have properly certified persons on call who will work with agencies to properly document and certify DG cargo.
 To facilitate this process, humanitarian agencies may seek as much information on DG related products as possible.
 Manufacturers and vendors in more developed industries can supply DG related information, including:

 - Specifications on packaging requirements for shipping

 Many suppliers should be able to provide what is known as a Safety Data Sheet (SDS) / Material Safety Data Sheet (MSDS) / Product Safety Data Sheet (PSDS) – product specification sheets that can inform commercial handlers and transporters of any DG related properties to assist the transport process.
 Many transporters – especially air transporters – will ask for SDS/MSDS/PSDS to be submitted along with other documentation.

-Out of all methods of cargo transport, air transport is by far the most sensitive to proper DG labelling and handling.
+Out of all methods of cargo transport, air transport is by far the most sensitive to proper DG packaging, labelling and handling.
 Operating and maintaining an aircraft at altitude is already a dangerous task, and small problems that might arise from any DG item being mishandled can be amplified to catastrophic proportions very quickly.

 - The air inside aircraft is rapidly recirculated, and any potentially hazardous fumes or smoke can harm crew members quickly

 - Fires spread quickly inside aircraft, and crews have limited space and reaction times.

 - Energetic explosive events, or projectile objects can harm essential crew or depressurise a cabin causing serious or fatal accidents.

 The majority of commercially operated aircraft take guidance from both the International Air Transport Association (IATA) and the International Civil Aviation Organisation (ICAO)